chedieck/twt/README.md

 TWT — Track Window Time
 ---

-A simple software written in Rust to track how much time you spent on each window, and saves it to a CSV file.
+A simple software written in Rust to track how much time you spent on each window and save it to a CSV file.

 # Example